↑

 Rose lit candle with pinecones, red berries and wood start on cover of Free Bible reading Plan

 Christmas Eve is drawing near.
-If you’re struggling to connect with the Lord, rest, and focus on the true reason for the season, this FREE Advent Bible Reading Plan is for you!
+If you’re struggling to rest, focus on the true reason for the season, and connect with the Lord, this FREE Advent Bible Reading Plan is for you!

 4 lit purple Advent candles and picture of the free printable Advent Bible reading plan